anonym-paper/ARMCMC/README.md

 run the mld file(s) for model and appaorch integrated in simulink (refer to the readme on that directory).

+4. For producing the figures, `cd src/data/` and run either of the plotting codes.

 ## Results
 ### Hunt-Crossley: